Cubist Systematic Strategies LLC Buys 60,032 Shares of SelectQuote, Inc. (NYSE:SLQT)

 Cubist Systematic Strategies LLC raised its stake in shares of SelectQuote, Inc. (NYSE:SLQT) by 158.6% during the 1st quarter, Holdings Channel reports.
 The fund owned 97,884 shares of the company’s stock after purchasing an additional 60,032 shares during the period.
 Cubist Systematic Strategies LLC’s holdings in SelectQuote were worth $2,889,000 as of its most recent SEC filing.

 Other hedge funds and other institutional investors also recently made changes to their positions in the company.
 Point72 Hong Kong Ltd bought a new stake in SelectQuote during the 1st quarter valued at $41,000.
 Acadian Asset Management LLC bought a new stake in SelectQuote during the 1st quarter valued at $50,000.
-Valeo Financial Advisors LLC bought a new stake in SelectQuote during the 1st quarter valued at $59,000.
-IFP Advisors Inc bought a new stake in SelectQuote during the 1st quarter valued at $140,000.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank boosted its position in SelectQuote by 52.3% during the 1st quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 5,894 shares of the company’s stock valued at $174,000 after acquiring an additional 2,025 shares in the last quarter.
+Valeo Financial Advisors LLC acquired a new stake in shares of SelectQuote in the 1st quarter worth $59,000.
+IFP Advisors Inc acquired a new stake in shares of SelectQuote in the 1st quarter worth $140,000.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank boosted its position in shares of SelectQuote by 52.3% in the 1st quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 5,894 shares of the company’s stock worth $174,000 after purchasing an additional 2,025 shares in the last quarter.
 67.71% of the stock is currently owned by institutional investors and hedge funds.

 Separately, Zacks Investment Research raised SelectQuote from a “sell” rating to a “hold” rating in a research report on Saturday, July 3rd.
 Two analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
 The company presently has a consensus rating of “Buy” and a consensus target price of $33.71.